Oblique wing: DARPA Oblique Flying-Wing (OFW) Project

 The United States Defense Advanced Research Projects Agency (DARPA) awarded Northrop Grumman a $10.3 million (USD) contract for risk reduction and preliminary planning for an X-plane OFW demonstrator, known as the Switchblade.
 That program was eventually cancelled, citing difficulties with control systems.

 The program aimed at producing a technology demonstrator aircraft to explore the various challenges which the radical design entails.
 The proposed aircraft would be a pure flying wing (an aircraft with no other auxiliary surfaces such as tails, canards or a fuselage) where the wing is swept with one side of the aircraft forward, and one backwards in an asymmetric fashion.
 This aircraft configuration is believed to give it a combination of high speed, long range and long endurance.
 The program entailed two phases.
 Phase I was to explore the theory and result in a conceptual design, while Phase II covered the design, manufacture and flight test of an aircraft.
 The program hoped to produce a dataset that can then be used when considering future military aircraft designs.

-Wind tunnel tests for the aircraft design have been completed.
+Wind tunnel tests for the aircraft design were completed.
 The design was noted to be "workable and robust."
+The program was concluded before a flight demonstrator was constructed.